 - i.
 An in-depth review of the context of all red-flag locations and the due diligence practices of any red-flagged suppliers: - Review reports, maps and relevant literature on extraction, transport and trade in the red-flag location, particularly whether these give rise to any of the major CAHRA risks. - Engage stakeholders, consulting for example with local and central governments, local civil society organisations, community networks, etc. - Use methods that are consistent with the OECD Guidance to determine whether upstream suppliers (if you have any) have working policies and systems (for example, desktop research, site visits, random verification of purchase records, process reviews for purchase, and anti-money laundering and counter-terrorist financing mechanisms). - ii.
-On-the-ground assessments for mined material to generate and maintain information on how suppliers extract, trade, handle and export their mined material: - Ensure that assessors are independent from the activity being assessed and without conflict of interests. - Ensure the appropriate level of competence, by employing experts with appropriate knowledge and skill. - Establish a joint assessment team with other companies working in similar areas or through an industry or multistakeholder mechanism or initiative, or carry out independent assessments on the ground. - iii.
+On-the-ground assessments for mined material to generate and maintain information on how suppliers extract, trade, handle and export their mined material: - Ensure that assessors are independent from the activity being assessed and without conflict of interests. - Ensure the appropriate level of competence, by employing experts with appropriate knowledge and skill. - Establish a joint assessment team with other companies working in similar areas (for example, sourcing from an ASM area), or through an industry or multi-stakeholder mechanism or initiative, or carry out independent assessments on the ground. - iii.
 Determination of source type, that is finding out whether the mined material originates from artisanal and small-scale mining or large-scale mining: - · Depending on the answer, collect extra evidence on factual circumstances of extraction, trade, handling and export as specified in the OECD Guidance. - iv.
-On-site visits to suppliers of recycled gold, silver and PGM using a risk-based approach, with priority given to people, places and transactions that present higher risk: - Risk factors here may include value of transaction, place of transaction, type of material, unusual circumstances and type of supplier. - Look for evidence of inconsistencies between your supply chain policy and the factual circumstances of extraction, transportation and trade of material. - In all cases, keep a record of the information and evidence you used for your risk assessment. - Do not automatically disengage a source if it is deemed high risk: engage with your suppliers first and adopt risk mitigation strategies (see Step 3) where possible and appropriate before considering suspending or terminating your business relationship. - Note that under the OECD Guidance, you are responsible for identifying the red flags and carrying out a risk assessment for your suppliers whether or not they belong to any external supply chain initiatives and programmes.
-That means you should not rely on external parties, including the RJC, to undertake any aspect of due diligence on your behalf (other than the thirdparty audit).
+On-site visits to suppliers of recycled gold, silver and PGM using a risk-based approach, with priority given to people, places and transactions that present higher risk: - Risk factors here may include value of transaction, place of transaction, type of material, unusual circumstances and type of supplier. - When establishing the resources required to carry out the on-the ground assessment consider the following for the selection of team members with: - Experience to support the legitimisation of ASM activities. - Knowledge of appropriate industry standards such as CRAFT. - Known and credible collaborative relationship with ARM. - In situations where many companies are operating in a similar area (for example, sourcing from an ASM area), consider establishing a joint assessment team with other companies or through an industry or multi-stakeholder mechanism or initiative.
+The Responsible Minerals Initiative (RMI) has developed a mine site questionnaire that upstream companies can use and adapt for gathering information as part of this exercise. - Additional information in the OECD Supplement on Gold for Step 2 Section I C.2 and Section II C.2. - Look for evidence of inconsistencies between your supply chain policy and the factual circumstances of extraction, transportation and trade of material. - In all cases, keep a record of the information and evidence you used for your risk assessment. - Do not automatically disengage a source if it is deemed high risk: engage with your suppliers first and adopt risk mitigation strategies (see Step 3) where possible and appropriate before considering suspending or terminating your business relationship. - Note that under the OECD Guidance, you are responsible for identifying the red flags and carrying out a risk assessment for your suppliers whether or not they belong to any external supply chain initiatives and programmes.
+That means you should not rely on external parties, including the RJC, to undertake any aspect of due diligence on your behalf (other than the third-party audit).